felipemsalles/felipemsalles.github.io/index.md

 Practical Experiences:

 * Black Hat Python projects: Building a GitHub-Aware Trojan, Keylogging for Fun and Keystrokes, Taking Screenshots, Pythonic Shellcode Execution, Sandbox Detection, Creating a Process Monitor, Process Monitoring with WMI, Windows Token Privileges, Code Injection, etc.
-* IBM Behind the Code: IBM programming marathon.
-* Code in Place Stanford: Course offered during pandemic by Stanford with online classes and interaction between students and volunteers.
+* Code in Place Stanford 2020: Course offered during pandemic by Stanford with online classes and interaction between students and volunteers.
+* IBM Behind the Code 2019: IBM programming marathon in Brazil with a series of challenges to solve.

 Personal Projects:

 * My blog: I love to help other people learn and share my opinions.
-That's why I created my blog.
+This was the way that I found to help and return knoledge to the cybersecurity community.
 * Felipe Talks: It's a project created to talk about technology, cybersecurity, computer science and this whole universe, with the objective of helping the Brazilian community and more people to get started in the field.
+I share a lot of content on instagram, tiktok, youtube, etc. It's amazing to be able to bring more people into this world and be part of it.
 * My github practical projects [HERE](https://github.com/felipemsalles).

 * * *
 ## University Iniciatives and Activities
+* Ganesh Team USP Collaborator.
+Ganesh is an extracurricular group at the University of São Paulo (USP).
+Our mission is to acquire and disseminate knowledge in the area of information security to undergraduate students and the general community.
+This is accomplished by developing teaching materials in classrooms, specialized courses, workshops in public and private schools, competing on CTFs, participating in events, and through project design.

 * Volunteer at Congress of the Brazilian Computer Society 2022 (CSBC).
+The Congress of the Brazilian Computer Society (CSBC) is an event held annually since 1980 by SBC and aims to integrate the Brazilian Computing community, promotes and encourages the exchange of experiences between the scientific, academic and professional communities.

-* Health Platform developed with my group for HIV patients.
+* Health Website Platform developed with my university group for HIV patients.
+Stacks: Javascript.

-* Walking stick developed with my group only using a few cheap components.
+* Walking stick developed with my university group only using a few cheap components.
+Hardware only.

 * * *
 ## Certifications
 * Currently: **Studying for eLearnSecurity Junior Penetration Tester (eJPT)**
 * CS50 Introduction to Computer Science - Harvard University
 * Cybersecurity Essentials (Cisco Networking Academy)
 * Introduction to Cybersecurity (Cisco Networking Academy)